 Pricing of Screening:

 Averages $15-25 per person depending on thickness and length of hair

 The most popular, effective and evidence supported in-home treatment option involves a 30 to 60+ minute comb-out to remove the lice and eggs using a hair oil to lubricate and smother the lice.
 This process makes sure that you leave lice-free without the need for any follow-up.

 You will also receive a 30-day service re-treatment policy.
 If it fails, you will be re-treated for free.
 To qualify for the guarantee, all family and other household members must be screened and treated if necessary.

 Price: $45-145+ per treatment plus $60 for 25 miles travel

 3. Private Clinic Treatment

-This option of treatment is the same as the mobile service but it located in our private clinic where we only treat one family at a time.
+This option is the same as the mobile service but located in our private clinic where we only treat one family at a time.
 The clinic is located in a secure building and away from street level foot traffic.
 TV, internet, and other amenities are available while you are there.
 After each appointment the clinic is thoroughly sanitized.